-Ride the Rim Crater Lake is taking place on September 8th and September 15th 2018, and jointly hosted by Crater Lake National Park and the Discover Klamath Visitor Center and Convention Bureau.
+Ride the Rim Crater Lake is taking place in September 12th & 19th, 2020, and jointly hosted by Crater Lake National Park and the Discover Klamath Visitor Center and Convention Bureau.
 The ride is a vehicle free way to experience East Rim Drive with approximately 25 miles and 3,500 feet of climbing.

 East Rim Drive will be closed to vehicles from 8:00 am to 6:00 pm.
 During this time you can expect to see 5 rest stops on the route as well.
 WE DO NOT PROVIDE A SAG WAGON, so please come prepared to be able to repair a flat tire or tube specific to your bike.
 We will provide basic bike repair (but may not suite your bike) and first aid kits at the rest stops.
 Water will be provided in bulk so please bring refillable water bottles.
 Other amenities will also be provided at the rest stops which you can find under the Rider Guide section of the website.

 The East Rim can take roughly 4 hours to complete, give or take an hour based on individual experience levels.
 Please plan accordingly and start at an appropriate time.
 Riders can choose to continue past the vehicle free portion and complete the entire Rim Drive, which makes the ride a total of 33 miles.
 The additional stretch of riding with traffic and no shoulder does have a significant incline in narrow switchbacks for a small section, but is a great accomplishment for those that complete it.